ianmaclarty/amulet/doc/windows.md

     On these platforms this setting is ignored.

 - **`width`** and **`height`**:
-    The desired size of the window.
-This is not necessarily the size of the window in pixels (although it usually is if the window is created in `"windowed"` mode).
-Instead it defines the size of the window's *default coordinate system*.
+    These define the window's *default coordinate system*.
     If letterboxing is enabled then this is (`-width/2`, `-height/2`) in the bottom-left corner and (`width/2`, `height/2`) in the top-right corner.
-    If letterboxing is disabled, then the
-    coordinate system will extend in the horizontal or vertical directions to ensure an area of at least `width`×`height` is visible in the center of the window.
+    If letterboxing is disabled, then the coordinate system will extend in the horizontal or vertical directions to ensure an area of at least `width`×`height` is visible in the center of the window.
 In either case the centre coordinate will always be (0, 0).
 The default size is 640×480.
+    Mouse and touch positions as well as rendering will be in this coordinate system unless a custom projection matrix is defined (see below).
+    These also define the physical size of the window in windowed mode, unless the `size` property is given (see below).

+- **`physical_size`**:
+    The initial physical size of the window in windowed mode (a `vec2`).
+    This is in "screen units" which usually correspond to pixels, but not always.
+For example on a retina Mac display where `highdpi` is enabled there are 2 pixels per screen unit.
+If this property is omitted then the `width` and `height` properties will be used for the physical window size.
+Note that this property has no effect on the coordinate system used by the window.
+Note also that this property only has an effect where the platform supports different sized windows.
+E.g. on iOS windows always fill the screen, so this property is ignored.

 - **`title`**:
     The window title.